What attachment theory reveals about why some people stay single

 3) Avoidant: extremely independent, comfortable being alone and uncomfortable with intimacy.
 These people have massive problems with commitment and can often rationalize themselves out of any intimate situation.
 They are highly sensitive to feelings of being “crowded” or “suffocated” in a relationship, and in every relationship they always have an exit strategy.
 Avoidant types of people often create a lifestyle that supports their constant independence.

 4) Anxious-avoidant: the “fearful type” who bring the worst of both worlds.
 These types of people are not only afraid of emotional commitment and connection.
 They also lash out at people who try to get close to them.
 Anxious-avoidant types often spend large amounts of time alone, but they’re miserable in doing so.
-When they’re not alone, they’re often in dysfunctional and abusive relationships.

 What happens when different attachment types date each other?